-For the frogpoint polarization, or any other application, can in principle be used.
+For the frogpoint polarization, or any other application, any relay can in principle be used.

-To this end, an Arduinoport can switch a relay in the usual by means of a transistor.
+To this end, an Arduinoport can switch a relay in the usual manner by means of a transistor.

-The ready-made relay modules are cheaper and easier. are very suitable for direct control from an Arduino.
-They contain two independent relay circuits with an indication LED and an optocoupler and are also available 8 relays.
+The ready-made relay modules are cheaper and easier.
+These are very suitable for direct control from an Arduino.
+They contain two independent relay circuits with an indication LED and an optocoupler and are also available with 4 or 8 relays.

-They can be powered directly from the Arduino, but it is recommended to use an external 5V power supply for
+They can be powered directly from the Arduino, but it is strongly recommended to use an external 5V power supply for this.